Honor Your Loved One

 A “Donor Advised Fund” lets you direct the grants from your named fund at any time and grant to 501c3 organizations anywhere in the country.

-If you are unsure as to how you would like the funds to be spent?
+Are unsure as to how you would like the funds to be spent?

 By establishing a named “Unrestricted Fund" you can utilize the HCF board to identify the needs in the community and the grant to the recipient will have your memorial fund name.
 You can also make a grant to these HCF funds: Hudson NOW,” or “Hudson FOREVER Endowment Fund."
 The gifts will come as a grant honoring your loved one.